cazeip/Remarkable-2-Wireless-Web/README.md

 Missing features include, but are not limited to:
 * No color support
 * Blank background for notebooks (goodbye, grids, lines), this may be fixable
+* Some files not even wanting to convert, maybe because of PDF page sizes?

 ## Installation
 You will need _node.js_ and their _npm_ package manager.